 9 Moses took the staff from before the Lord, as he commanded him.
 10 Moses and Aaron gathered the assembly together before the rock, and he said to them, “Hear now, you rebels!
 Shall we bring water out of this rock for you?”
 11 Moses lifted up his hand and struck the rock with his staff twice, and water came out abundantly.
 The community and also their livestock drank.

 12 The Lord said to Moses and Aaron, “Because you did not believe in me or set me apart as holy in the eyes of the Israelites, therefore you shall not bring this assembly into the land which I have given them.”

 13 These are the waters of Meribah, because the Israelites complained against the Lord, and he proved himself holy to them.

 Edom Refuses Passage

 14 Moses sent messengers from Kadesh to the king of Edom, saying:

-“Your brother Israel says: You know all the hardship that has happened to us; 15 how our fathers went down into Egypt, and we lived in Egypt a long time.
+“Your brother Israel says: You know all the hardship that has happened to us.
+15 Our fathers went down into Egypt, and we lived in Egypt a long time.
 The Egyptians mistreated us and our fathers.
 16 When we cried to the Lord, he heard our voice, sent an angel, and brought us out of Egypt.
-We are in Kadesh, a city in the edge of your border.
+We are in Kadesh, a city on the border of your territory.

 17 “Please let us pass through your land.
 We will not pass through field or through vineyard, nor will we drink from the water of the wells.
 We will go along the king’s highway.
 We will not turn away to the right hand nor to the left, until we have passed your border.”

-18 Edom said to him, “You shall not pass through us, lest we come out with the sword against you.”
+18 Edom said to him, “You may not pass through us, or else we will come out with the sword against you.”

 20 He said, “You shall not pass through.”
 Edom came out against him with many people, and with a strong hand.
 21 Thus Edom refused to give Israel passage through his border, so Israel turned away from him.